 (See Prevention of Cardiovascular Events under Dosage and Administration: Dosage.)Nonstatin therapies do not provide acceptable ASCVD risk reduction benefits compared to their potential for adverse effects in the routine prevention of ASCVD.
 For additional details on prevention of ASCVD, and also consult the most recent ACC/AHA Guideline on the Treatment of Blood Cholesterol to Reduce Atherosclerotic Cardiovascular Risk in Adults (available at http://www.cardiosource.org or http://my.americanheart.org).

-The ACC/AHA cholesterol management guideline recommends statins as first-line therapy for secondary prevention in patients 21-75 years of age who have clinical ASCVD (i.e., acute coronary syndromes [ACS]; history of MI, stable or unstable angina, coronary or other arterial revascularization, stroke, transient ischemic attack [TIA], or peripheral arterial disease presumed to be of atherosclerotic origin) unless contraindicated.
+The ACC/AHA cholesterol management guideline recommends statins as first-line therapy for secondary prevention in patients 21-75 years of age who have clinical ASCVD (i.e., acute coronary syndromes, history of MI, stable or unstable angina, coronary or other arterial revascularization, stroke, TIA, peripheral arterial disease presumed to be of atherosclerotic origin) unless contraindicated.

-Simvastatin has been shown to slow the progression and/or induce regression of atherosclerosis in coronary arteries by reducing intimal-medial wall thickness.
-In the Multicenter Anti-Atheroma Study (MAAS) in hypercholesterolemic men and women with clinical evidence of CHD, progression of atherosclerosis at 2-4 years (measured as the mean per-patient changes from baseline in mean and minimal coronary artery lumen diameters, diameter stenosis, and formation of new lesions) was reduced in patients who received simvastatin (20 mg daily) compared with those receiving placebo.
+Pravastatin has been shown to slow the progression and/or induce regression of atherosclerosis in both coronary and carotid arteries by reducing intimal-medial wall thickness.
+In several double-blind, placebo-controlled studies (i.e., the Pravastatin Limitation of Atherosclerosis in the Coronary Arteries [PLAC I] and the Regression Growth Evaluation Statin Study [REGRESS] in men and women with clinical evidence of CHD and/or angina pectoris and normal to moderately elevated lipoprotein concentrations), progression of atherosclerosis at 2-3 years (measured as the mean per-patient changes from baseline in mean and minimal coronary artery lumen diameters, percent diameter stenosis, and formation of new lesions) was reduced in patients who received pravastatin sodium (40 mg daily) compared with that in those receiving placebo.

 Intensity of Statin Therapy

 The ACC/AHA cholesterol management guideline states that the appropriate intensity of a statin should be used to reduce the risk of ASCVD in patients most likely to benefit.
-Based on the average LDL-cholesterol response observed with specific statins and dosages used in the randomized controlled studies evaluated by the guideline expert panel, ACC/AHA considers simvastatin 10 mg daily to be a low-intensity statin (producing approximate LDL-cholesterol reductions of less than 30%) and simvastatin 20-40 mg daily to be a moderate-intensity statin (producing approximate LDL-cholesterol reductions of 30% to less than 50%).
+Based on the average LDL-cholesterol response observed with specific statins and dosages used in the randomized controlled studies evaluated by the guideline expert panel, ACC/AHA considers pravastatin 10-20 mg daily to be a low-intensity statin (producing approximate LDL-cholesterol reductions of less than 30%) and pravastatin 40-80 mg daily to be a moderate-intensity statin (producing approximate LDL-cholesterol reductions of 30% to less than 50%).
 Individual patient response may vary in clinical practice.